zeroxf89/agenticSeek/README.md

-# AgenticSeek: Fully local AI Assistant Powered by Reasoning Agents.
+# AgenticSeek: Fully local AI Assistant Powered by Deepseek R1 Agents.

 **A fully local AI assistant** using AI agents.
-The goal of the project is to create a truly Jarvis like assistant using deepseek R1.
+The goal of the project is to create a truly Jarvis like assistant using reasoning model such as deepseek R1.

 > 🛠️ **Work in Progress** – Looking for contributors! 🚀
 ---